 Just as with the climate change conspiracy, the lies about e-cars only grew bigger, shriller, and farther afield from anything even remotely smelling of scientific facts.
 A favorite trope that seems to get rolled out every few months in rightwing media is that e-cars pollute more than ICE cars when you factor in full cradle to grave impact including pollution from power plants.
 The pseudo-science studies quoted in these hit jobs are: (a) funded by vested interests and (b) the work of someone with little or no relevant scientific experience.
 Not so remarkably, every nonpartisan scientific study showed the exact opposite; this includes studies done by highly respected scientific and engineering organizations such as the Union of Concerned Scientists.

 Every nonpartisan scientific study found that even in areas of the country where they have the dirtiest coal powered electrical plants, e-cars are still over 20% cleaner than ICE cars cradle to grave.
 In cleaner electrical power states like California or New York, e-cars are over 70% cleaner than ICE cars cradle to grave.
 The national average is 60%.
 There is also the indisputable fact that every ICE car will pollute more as they age, while the opposite is true for e-cars.
-As every e-car ages it pollutes less because every year the power grids get cleaner.
+As every e-car ages, it pollutes less because every year the power grids get cleaner.
 So every e-car comes with built-in zero cost pollution lowering upgrades for the life of the car.

 When the rightwing’s propaganda proved inadequate to damage e-car sales, they began pushing road taxes for e-cars.
 It’s fascinating to watch the contortions of logic which are necessary to promote taxes just on e-cars.
 A common claim is that e-cars are getting a free ride on public roads because they were not paying their fair share of taxes through the purchase of gasoline.
 The hypocrisy behind these proposed taxes is made clear by the facts.
 Trucks cause over 9,000 times more road damage than cars, so the road damage caused by e-cars is negligible.
-At the same time ICE cars and trucks wreak vast untold damage to the environment for which they are not taxed a penny.
-So if you’re going to tax e-cars for negligible road wear then ICE cars and trucks should be taxed for their far greater costly environmental damage.
+At the same time, ICE cars and trucks wreak vast untold damage to the environment for which they are not taxed a penny.
+So if you’re going to tax e-cars for negligible road wear, then ICE cars and trucks should be taxed for their far greater costly environmental damage.

 The proposed e-car taxes typically result in taxing e-cars at an absurdly high rate that equates to e-cars driving 2 to 4 times as many miles per year than their ICE car counterparts.
-For example: Indiana’s recent e-car tax results in rates equivalent to driving each e-car 66,000 miles per year verses 12,000 for ICE cars.
+For example: Indiana’s recent e-car tax results in rates equivalent to driving each e-car 66,000 miles per year versus 12,000 for ICE cars.
 Additionally, the number of e-cars on the road is tiny when compared to ICE cars.
 Any revenue a state gets from e-car road taxes is laughably tiny; often less than $50,000 per year total in states with budgets measured in the billions.
 But the damage done to e-car sales by these taxes is very real when a prospective e-car buyer sees they will have to pay extra taxes for owning an e-car.
 Score one for the rightwing conspiracy.

-Car manufacturers who are losing the e-car race have for years been mudding the waters by proposing hydrogen powered cars, and thereby doing the bidding of the oil industry.
-There are many facts that make Hydrogen powered cars highly impractical when compare to battery powered e-cars.
+Car manufacturers who are losing the e-car race have for years been mudding the waters by proposing hydrogen powered cars and thereby doing the bidding of the oil industry.
+There are many facts that make Hydrogen powered cars highly impractical when compared to battery powered e-cars.
 The reality is that hydrogen powered cars are at best nothing more than a sheep in petrochemical industry clothing and at worst a Trojan Horse.

 There is no infrastructure to deliver hydrogen to the pump, and for that matter no hydrogen gas stations either.
 So to make hydrogen cars usable, we would have to spend billions to trillions on delivery infrastructure.
 E-cars already have this infrastructure.
 It’s called the electrical power grid.